eaobservatory/hedwig/doc/admin/institution_edits.rst

 Since there is a single collection of institution database records shared amongst all users of the system, it is important to keep an eye on edits made to these records.
-This is because if a user make an inappropriate edit to an institution record
+This is because if a user makes an inappropriate edit to an institution record
 (such as 'recycling' it to represent a different institution) then the change will effect all members of the institution.